-- Discuss how religions in Jamaica have been influenced by religions from other countries - Investigate how artists contribute to the development of Jamaica in the local and global context - Use aspects of the performing arts to highlight Jamaica's relationships with other countries - Measure and/or compute the perimeter of an object (DO NOT use a formula) - Identify careers that are related to how we relates to others outside of Jamaica.

-- Explain the benefits to be derived from relationships with other countries - Recognise the importance of trade in Jamaica's relationship with other countries - State the benefits to be derived from tourism - Explain why particular relationships/relations exist between Jamaica and other countries of the world. - State the advantages and disadvantages of Jamaica's relations with other countries of the region and the world. - Discuss the opportunities tourism provides for us to relate to peoples from other countries and cultures. - Identify and discuss factors that attract tourists to Jamaica. - Define and use correctly the concepts: tourist, tourism, foreign exchange. - Identify career/employment opportunities in the tourist sector. - Discuss negative and positive effects of tourism on Jamaica. - Explain how people of different faiths in Jamaica relate to others of like faiths in other parts of the world. - Sustain expression in SJE.
+Critical Objectives Key Skills Construct paragraphsDiscuss how religions in Jamaica create, cooperate, analyse have been influenced by religions from other countries information Investigate how artists contribute to the development of Jamaica in the local and global context Collect, sort, classify, record Use aspects of the performing arts to highlight Jamaica's Discuss, listen, ask relevant relationships with other countries Measure and/or compute the questions, responding, infer, perimeter of an object (DO NOT use a formula) record, write, collaborate Identify careers that are related to how we relates to others outside of Jamaica.
+Collect, sort, select, create, clarity of explanation FQ2 Collaborate, dramatize, record, Explain the benefits to be derived from relationships with other countries Recognise the importance of trade in Jamaica's relationship with other countries State the benefits to be derived from tourism Explain why particular relationships/relations exist between Jamaica and other countries of the world.
+State the advantages and disadvantages of Jamaica's relations with other countries of the region and the world.
+Compare and contrast information Describe self Compare currency Calculate currency value Discuss the opportunities tourism provides for us to relate to peoples from other countries and cultures.
+Identify and discuss factors that attract tourists to Jamaica.
+Define and use correctly the concepts: tourist, tourism, foreign exchange.
+Identify career/employment opportunities in the tourist sector.
+Discuss negative and positive effects of tourism on Jamaica.
+Recall areas of relations Discuss ideas Write letter